Stream Of Panoramic Audio

 The listener can control the target direction while listening to the sound.

 Spatial audio information captured by the miniature head simulator system can be encoded to a custom data format.
-Even though its size is euivalent to the conventional stereo WAV file, a SOPA file contains not only the acoustic data stream but the 3 dimensional spatial information.
+Even though its size is equivalent to the conventional stereo WAV file, a SOPA file contains not only the acoustic data stream but the 3 dimensional spatial information.

 SOPA data can be decoded by using only a simple trigonometric function and Fast Fourier Transform.
 Since this process does not require much computer resources, a SOPA file can be reproduced not only on the desktop computers but also on mobile devices.